it's in the water

 Written and Directed: Kelli Herd

 A face from the past arrives in town in the form of Alex's old high school friend, Grace (Theresa Garrett).
-Grace reveals that her marriage broke up because she is gay.
+Grace reveals her marriage broke up because she is gay.
 Alex is thrown into an identity crisis - is she gay too?
 If not, why does she have this overwhelming urge to kiss Grace and rent Personal Best from the video store?

-The two main love stories are really sweet.
-The moments of tenderness ring pretty true, even as surrounded by farce as they are.
+The two main love stories are sweet.
+The moments of tenderness ring true, even as surrounded by farce as they are.
 That's what I mean by the film having humanity.
 There are also moments of tragedy that the film deals with, still tempered with enough humour so as not to weigh the film down, yet not so much as to seem disrespectful.

-I keep coming back to watch this film over and over again, still laughing at the same jokes, still being moved by the same honesty.
+I keep coming back to this film over and over again, still laughing at the same jokes, still being moved by the same honesty.
 It might not have the glossy finish of a Hollywood comedy, but what it lacks in polish it more than makes up for in heart.

 Note: The commentary on the DVD for It's In the Water is a hoot.
 Kelli Herd, Keri Jo Chapman and Theresa Garrett have a grand old time reminiscing about shooting the film.
 This is a real treat for fans.